 - what air is

 - what wind is

 - the fact that air takes up space

 - the fact that air has weight

 - the fact that fire needs air to burn

 - air pollution

 EVALUATIVE QUESTIONS

 The teacher may ask the following questions to evaluate the students.

 - 1. What is wind?

-- 2. What needs fire to burn?
+- 2. What does fire need to burn?

 - 3. What is air pollution?